MatteBelle/Light-Tracking-for-Plants/python_project/README.md

 9.1) it runs the HTTP python file. (python_project/data_proxy/data_proxy_HTTP.py) 9.2) it runs the MQTT python file. (python_project/data_proxy/data_proxy_MQTT.py) 9.3) it runs un the Telegram file (python_project/telegram/telegram_bot.py)
+    9.3.1) n.b.
+To work with your telegram Bot you need to get a personal token
 10) Finally, run the esp32 having two ldr sensors connected (eventually, modify the pins in the esp_32 main file).
 11) Via Telegram bot you can:
     - add, delete or modify plants